In-Training Defenses against Emergent Misalignment in Language Models: Discussion

+From our results, we conclude that interleaving carefully selected safety data is currently the best way to prevent emergent misalignment during fine-tuning.
+Since adding as little as 5\% overhead already yields good results, it offers a low-cost intervention \emph{during training} that can be readily adopted by API model providers without significant implementation cost.
 The methods we investigate also compare favorably to \textit{post-training} mitigation methods.
-For example, \citet{wang2025persona} achieve around $85\%$ relative reduction in general domain misalignment by steering SAE latents, while we achieve comparable results with KL-divergence and interleaving.
-We also note that interleaving general domain data outperforms interleaving in-domain data in reducing EMA as reported in \citet{wang2025persona}.
+For example, \citet{wang2025persona} achieve around $85\%$ relative reduction in general domain misalignment by steering SAE latents, while we achieve $\approx$95\% with \emph{Persona Vectors} and \emph{KL-divergence}.
+We also note that interleaving general domain data outperforms interleaving in-domain data in reducing EM as reported in \citet{wang2025persona}.